odaramola92/GlyPRM/README.md

 -----------
 If you use this software in your work, please cite the manuscript and this software release.
 Example (software):

-First Last (2025).
+Oluwatosin Daramola, Sherifdeen Onigbinde, Moyinoluwa Adeniyi, Cristian D. Gutierrez-Reyes, Mojibola Fowowe, Vishal Sadilya, Yehia Mechref (2025).
 GlypPRM.
 Version 0.1.0.
 DOI: TODO.
 Repository: https://github.com/yourusername/GlypPRM

-Replace the placeholders above (author, year, DOI, repo URL) with the final values before publishing.

 ## Development & tests
 Run the test suite with pytest: